The Israeli army announced that it had struck several Hezbollah military sites in southern Lebanon late Friday afternoon.

-One person was killed on Friday in a drone strike targeting a car in the southern town of al-Abbasiya, in the Tyre district, according to the Public Health Ministry.
-The attack comes amid a surge in casualties resulting from ongoing Israeli strikes across the country.
+One person was also killed in a drone strike targeting a car in the southern town of al-Abbasiya, in the Tyre district, according to the Public Health Ministry.

 Meanwhile, Israeli reconnaissance drones were reported flying over the capital, Beirut, raising concerns of further escalation.